In most of the projects, you’ll typically see either of the two following files:

 Always make sure to add sudo before commands, otherwise you might get “permission denied” errors.

-To see container logs:
+Checkout container logs:

 docker logs challenge-name-container